 According to NHTSA and the American Academy of Pediatrics, children should remain in the back seat until they’re physically large enough to safely handle a seatbelt and the potential force of an airbag.

-Most kids aren’t ready until they meet all three of these criteria:
+In most cases, the answer is still no—not yet.
+Most kids aren’t ready until they meet all these criteria:

 - The lap belt snug across the upper thighs (not the stomach)